Derek Chauvin murder trial testimony resumes today with off-duty Minneapolis firefighter

-Testimony in the third day of the Derek Chauvin murder trial starts Wednesday with a firefighter back on the witness stand who detailed how her pleas for George Floyd's life failed to resonate last spring with the Minneapolis police officer who had the man pinned to the pavement.
+A third day of testimony in the Derek Chauvin murder trial started Wednesday with a firefighter back on the witness stand who detailed how her pleas for George Floyd's life failed to resonate last spring with the Minneapolis police officer who had the handcuffed man pinned to the pavement.

-Genevieve Hansen resumes testifying after being reprimanded by Hennepin County District Judge Peter Cahill for being argumentative under cross examination by defense attorney Eric Nelson.
+Genevieve Hansen resumed testifying after being reprimanded by Hennepin County District Judge Peter Cahill for being argumentative under cross examination by defense attorney Eric Nelson.

 Nelson raised potential inconsistencies in her testimony compared to earlier statements to investigators, such as whether Chauvin had one hand in his pocket.
 He reminded her that she had described the 46-year-old Floyd as a small man, despite his being roughly 6 feet 3 inches tall and weighing well more than 200 pounds.